azam-akram/spring-boot-kafka-producer-consumer/README.md

 This little project demonstrate the easiest and simplest way to create kafka producer and consumer.

-### What frameworks are used in this project?
+### Frameworks

-* Spring Boot: "Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run"."
-Read more (https://spring.io/projects/spring-boot)
+* **Spring Boot:** "Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run"."
+Read (https://spring.io/projects/spring-boot)
-* Apache Kafka: Apache Kafka is a distributed streaming platform, based on subscribed-publish-consumer model to exchange messages between producer and consumer.
+* **Apache Kafka:** Apache Kafka is a distributed streaming platform, based on subscribed-publish-consumer model to exchange messages between producer and consumer.
 Read more (https://kafka.apache.org/intro)
-* Apache Zookeeper: "ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services." (https://zookeeper.apache.org/)
+* **Apache Zookeeper:** "ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services." (https://zookeeper.apache.org/)
-* Docker-compose: Docker Compose is a tool for defining and running multi-container Docker applications.
+* **Docker-compose:** Docker Compose is a tool for defining and running multi-container Docker applications.
 Read more (https://docs.docker.com/compose/)

 ### Prerequisites